acgd-webdev-6/web-app-ux/README.md

   *These should be high-fidelity with some real text—paper is okay but use rulers*
 8. **Testable interactive prototype:** We want to get this tested as soon as possible.

+*And whatever else you deem necessary to fully explore and plan the idea.*

 ---

 ## Self assessment

 As the team responsible for making this application it’s up to you to determine if the UX you created is successful and up to Jed’s standards.

-- Consider making yourselves a rubric to define the success criteria.
+- We’ll be setting up a marking rubric to define your success criteria.
 - Determine what grade you deserve for the time and effort you put into the UX.
 - Consider how well your team worked together and how that should be reflected in your grade.
+- Comment on the rubric Issue, as team, to determine your deserved grade—essentially fill out the rubric for yourselves.
 - How should all this documentation be shown and presented† to the teacher.
 - Is the final result something you’re proud of?
 Would you show it in your portfolio?
 Would you give it to a paying client?